Store step-by-step submission guide

 Step 4: Upload your manifest for package testing

-You will need to upload your manifest file to the grey box on the Packages page.
-Remember to pre-test your package to prevent any unexpected failures in this step.
-Get information on all the pre-testing manifest tools.
+You'll need to upload your manifest file to the grey box on the Packages page.
+Remember to pretest your package to prevent any unexpected failures in this step.
+Get information on all the pretesting manifest tools.

-When your manifest is uploaded and is correct, you will receive a confirmation and see that manifest checks have passed and that the Status column shows Complete.
+When your manifest is uploaded and is correct, you'll receive a confirmation and see that manifest checks have passed and that the Status column shows Complete.

-Step 5: Define the metadata that will categorize your app in the store
+Step 5: Define the metadata that categorizes your app in the store

 On the Properties page, select at least one and up to three categories to help your customers find your product in the marketplace.

 You can optionally select up to two industries.
-If your product is not specific to an industry, do not select one.
+If your product isn't specific to an industry, don't select one.

 Under Legal and support info, do one of the following:

 - Choose the Standard Contract check box.
-If you choose to use Microsoft's standard end user license agreement (EULA), you will need to select Accept in the confirmation dialog box that appears to confirm that you do not want to use your own agreement, as this cannot be reversed once your app is published.
+If you choose to use Microsoft's standard end user license agreement (EULA), you'll need to select Accept in the confirmation dialog box that appears to confirm that you don't want to use your own agreement, as this can't be reversed once your app is published.